Meet Graduate Education

 View Responsibilities

-• Advises students (last names K-P), faculty, and staff on rules and requirements outlined in the Graduate Catalog and Chancellor's Policy Memo II-20: Graduate Student Registration
+• Advises students (last names D-E, K-P), faculty, and staff on rules and requirements outlined in the Graduate Catalog and Chancellor's Policy Memo II-20: Graduate Student Registration

 • Processes graduate student forms and builds degree audits to monitor degree progress